MizuhoAOKI/python_simple_mppi/README.md

   - version 3.10 or higher is recommended.

 - [poetry](https://python-poetry.org/)
-  - seting up python environment easily and safely.
+  - setting up python environment easily and safely.
   - only `numpy`, `matplotlib`, `notebook` are needed to run all scripts in this repository.

 - [ffmpeg](https://ffmpeg.org/)